The Giving Tree: Author's photograph

 The photograph of Silverstein on the back cover of the book has attracted negative attention, with some people finding it frightening.
+This photograph and the attention it received was touched upon in the children's novel Diary of a Wimpy Kid: The Last Straw by author Jeff Kinney.
+Protagonist Greg Heffley states that the photograph of Silverstein on the back cover of The Giving Tree terrified him as a child, and that his father would exploit this fear, saying to his son that if he got out of bed at night, he would "probably run into Shel Silverstein in the hallway".

 Cultural influences and adaptations

 Other versions

-A short animated film of the book, produced in 1973, featured Silverstein's narration.

-Silverstein also wrote a song of the same name, which was performed by Bobby Bare and his family on his album Singin' in the Kitchen (1974).
+Various adaptations and versions of The Giving Tree have been made throughout the years, some of which were created by Silverstein.
+A short animated film of the book, produced in 1973, featured Silverstein's narration, and he also wrote a song of the same name, which was performed by Bobby Bare and his family on his album Singin' in the Kitchen (1974).
 Silverstein created an adult version of the story in a cartoon entitled "I Accept the Challenge".
 In the cartoon, a nude woman cuts off a nude man's arms and legs with scissors, then sits on his torso in a pose similar to the final drawing in The Giving Tree in which the old man sits on the stump.

-University of Illinois Springfield professor Jacqueline Jackson and Carol Dell (1979) wrote an "alternative version" of the story for teaching purposes that was entitled "The Other Giving Tree".
+University of Illinois Springfield professor Jacqueline Jackson and Carol Dell wrote an "alternative version" of the story for teaching purposes that was entitled "The Other Giving Tree" (1979).
 It featured two trees next to each other and a boy growing up.
-One tree acted like the one in The Giving Tree, ending up as a stump, while the other tree stopped at giving the boy apples, and does not give the boy its branches or trunk.
+One tree acted like the one in The Giving Tree, ending up as a stump, while the other tree stopped at giving the boy apples.
 At the end of the story, the stump was sad that the old man chose to sit under the shade of the other tree.

 In 2010, two parodies were published by different authors, The Taking Tree and The Taking Tree: A Selfish Parody, that use comedy to change the story and its message.
 And later, writer Topher Payne came up with an alternate ending by modifying the second half of the book, calling it "The Tree Who Set Healthy Boundaries".

 Cultural influences

 The Giving Tree Band took its name from the book.
 Plain White T's EP Should've Gone to Bed has a song "The Giving Tree", written by Tim Lopez.
 The 2010 short film I'm Here, written and directed by Spike Jonze, is based on The Giving Tree; the main character Sheldon is named after Shel Silverstein.
+God of War Ragnarök director Eric Williams compared Sindri to The Giving Tree, as Sindri would constantly help in providing new and useful items for Kratos and Atreus without really getting anything back in return, until finally he had nothing left following Brok's death, similar to when the tree was reduced to nothing but a stump.